-- Infant/toddler classrooms must have no more than 8 children under the age of 3 and must maintain a ratio of one adult for every 4 infants/toddlers
+- Infant/toddler classrooms must have no more than 8 children under the age of 3 and must maintain a ratio of 1 adult for every 4 infants/toddlers.

 In order to limit the number of people that individuals are exposed to, programs may want to consider having 2 staff assigned to each group of children on a regular basis.